-Safari on iPhone has evolved quite a bit over the years.
+Safari on the iPhone has evolved quite a bit over the years.
 It offers several useful features such as a pop-up blocker, Reader View, and private browsing.
 However, it still lacks when it comes to user-friendliness.
 Therefore, extensions can be handy additions for enriched functionality on this browser on your mobile device.
 So let’s check out the best Safari extensions for iPhone and iPad.

 - Microsoft Translator